WHAT’S IN THIS REVIEW?

 Their browser extensions use AES 128-bit encryption, while desktop & mobile clients use AES 256-bit.
 In terms of security, it’s a shame that there are no additional features aside from the Kill Switch, and there’s little to be found if you look at the settings.

-Researchers reported IP leaking bugs in 2018, although it only affected the Chrome plugin.
+Researchers reported IP leaking bugs in 2018, although it only affected the Chrome VPN extension.

 The ability to protect an unlimited amount of devices is a nice touch, while they have apps for almost every OS.